How To Change Your YouTube TV Location (And Bypass Content Restrictions)

 Surfshark

-If you're not an Android user, you can look for other GPS spoofing apps to try to achieve the same effect.
+If you're not an Android user, you can explore other GPS spoofing apps to achieve a similar effect.
 We don't endorse these tools because we haven't fully tested them out yet, but they were very popular during the Pokémon Go era.
-Just make sure to read the reviews and privacy policy carefully before you download an unknown app to your phone.
+Be sure to read the reviews and privacy policy carefully before downloading an unknown app to your phone.

 Here are other methods to try if VPNs and GPS spoofers aren't working for you: